alex-gamero/100-days-of-code/r2-log.md

 ### R2D22
 Today I had an OOP demo with design patterns, it went pretty well, at home I was able to review network programming.

+### R2D23
+Today I had a lab demonstration and I also had time to meet up with some friends to finish some pending group work.